-Typhoon HIL solutions enable Hitachi ABB Power Grids to push the limits of testing product functionality to cover customer needs throughout entire product lifecycle.
+Typhoon HIL solutions enable Hitachi Energy Power Grids to push the limits of testing product functionality to cover customer needs throughout the entire product lifecycle.

-- Software in the Loop supports development of individual algorithms but a higher fidelity testing environment is needed to ensure the system works as a whole.
+- Software in the Loop (SIL) supports the development of individual algorithms but a higher fidelity testing environment is needed to ensure the system works as a whole.

 Standard models in the Typhoon HIL microgrid library helped save 4-5 months in controller development and testing.